rggrim/CSC2510/2510NOTES.md

 **fi**
 if [ __ = __ ]; then            - good for string comparison
 if [ __ -eq, -gt, -le, -ge __ ] - good for integer comparison
--line of code- >> myFile.txt    - sends line of cofe into myFile.txt
--line of code- > myfile.txt     -
+-line of code- >> myFile.txt    - sends line of cofe into myFile.txt, good for LOGGING -line of code- > myfile.txt     - sends line of code into new file myFile.txt date >> myFile.txt              - sends current date and time to log or .txt